WolodjaZ/minimal-mistakes-io/_posts/2023-03-09-geospatial.md

 ### Other Satellite Aspects to Know

-While I previously mentioned that images are preprocessed, it's important to note that not all preprocessing steps may be done and you should also understand what needs to be done.
+While I previously mentioned the images are preprocessed, it's important to note that not all preprocessing steps may be done and you should also understand what needs to be done.
 The first step is an illumination correction.
 Illumination refers to the amount and direction of light falling on the Earth's surface when a satellite image is captured.
 The illumination conditions at the time of image capture can impact the appearance of features on the image, especially those with high relief or slope.

-Next aspect you need to understand is orthorectification.
+The next aspect you need to understand is orthorectification.
 This is the process of removing geometric distortions from an image caused by the Earth's curvature, terrain relief, and sensor perspective.
 It involves reprojecting the image onto a flat surface, using ground control points to correct for distortions.

 <p align = "center">
 <img src="/images/posts/geospatial_1_orthorectification.png" width="400">
 </p>
 <p align = "center">
-Figure 8 Orthorectification: the process of removing geometric distortions from an image caused by the Earth's curvature .
+Figure 8 Orthorectification: the process of removing geometric distortions from an image caused by the Earth's curvature.
 </p>

 Finally, it's essential to understand the geographical metadata that is often provided with satellite images, such as azimuth and altitude.
 Azimuth refers to the angle between true north and the direction to a point of interest, while altitude refers to the orientation of a satellite or sensor relative to the Earth's surface.
 This information, along with geographical positioning, is critical for interpreting satellite images from a geographical perspective.